 Bone injuries/fractures.
 In many cases, treating facial bone injuries is similar to treating other broken bones — the broken portion is stabilized in position while it heals back together.
 Rather than using a cast (which isn’t possible for most facial bones), oral surgeons use small biocompatible screws and plates to secure facial bones in their proper positions.
 The materials used bond naturally with your bone, so these fixtures usually do not need to be removed following treatment and healing.

 Facial cuts.
 Oral surgeons usually treat facial cuts using sutures or stitches.
 Your doctor will be careful to minimize scarring while also looking out for damage to critical facial structures such as nerves or glands.

 If you experience a facial injury, our staff will see you as soon as possible.
 Usually, we will make space in the schedule to see you the day you call.
 Make sure you seek emergency treatment if your injuries are severe.
 Our oral surgeons also have staff privileges at EMTC Tyler and Christus Trinity Mother Frances Health System, where they can assist with some facial and dental injuries.

-Facial Injury Treatment in Tyler, TX
+Facial Injury Treatment in Tyler, TX, and Palestine, TX

 When you experience a facial injury, it’s important to see a specialist.
 Oral and maxillofacial surgeons understand how to treat injuries while preserving your appearance and long-term functional abilities.
 If you are in severe pain after a facial injury, we will make time to see you as soon as possible.
-Contact our office in Tyler, TX, to learn more or schedule an appointment.
+Contact our office in Tyler, TX, or Palestine, TX, to learn more or schedule an appointment.